Wayne is a little bit concerned about the ads he sees online, which seem to track his internet browsing. Should he be worried?

 But why do people often see the same ads over and over again?
 This is because Google Ads uses a system called remarketing, which allows businesses to show ads to people who have already visited their website.
 For example, if a person visits a running shoe website but leaves without making a purchase, the business can use remarketing to show ads for their running shoes on other websites the person visits.
 This is why people may see the same ads for a product they were browsing on different websites, as businesses are trying to remind them of their product and encourage them to make a purchase.

 While some people may find it annoying to see the same ads repeatedly, it’s important to remember that these ads are targeted to your interests and browsing history.
 Google Ads is designed to show you ads that are relevant to you, based on your online behavior and search history.
 This means that if you’re seeing the same ads frequently, it’s likely because you’ve shown an interest in that product or service.

 Why am I being served dodgy ads?

 It’s worth noting that Google Ads has strict policies in place to ensure that ads are not intrusive or misleading.
 Ads must meet certain guidelines regarding their content, size, and placement on a website.

 Due to the immense scale of Google Ads, some dodgy ads are bound to squeeze through the cracks, despite both Google and individual website’s best efforts to stop them.
 Google Ads allows users to report any ads they believe are inappropriate or misleading, which helps maintain the integrity of the platform.

-To deactivate Google’s personalised advertisements, visit this page and scroll down to the bottom where you can find the settings to opt-out.
+To deactivate Google’s personalised advertisements, visit this page and look at the top right of the page, there you can toggle personalised ads on and off.